 The 7 Types Of Cheaters – And Why They Cheat

-“But if divorce or breaking up is not ridiculed anymore, why do people still cheat?
+Psychotherapist Esther Perel points out, “The reason for divorce nowadays is not that people are unhappy but because they feel they can be happier.
+We live in an era where leaving is not a shame.
+Overstaying when you can leave is the new shame.
+But if divorce or breaking up is not ridiculed anymore, why do people still cheat?
 Maybe a shocking incident like the death of a close one shakes them and forces them to raise questions about their own relationship or marriage.
 They ask themselves questions like … Is this it?
 Is there more to life?
 Am I ever going to feel love again?
-Do I have to continue for another 25 years like this?”
+Do I have to continue for another 25 years like this?

 2. Types of cheaters – The wounded one

-Why a cheating person shows no remorse?
+Why does a cheating person show no remorse?
 Reminds me of Kris Jenner, who had cheated on her husband, Robert Kardashian.
-Referring to the guy she had cheated with, she confessed in her book, “He kissed me and I kissed him back… I hadn’t been kissed like that in 10 years.
+Referring to the guy she had cheated with, she confessed in her book, “He kissed me and I kissed him back.
+I hadn’t been kissed like that in 10 years.
 It made me feel young, attractive, sexy, and alive.
 Along with these feelings came a wave of nausea.
 I actually wanted to throw up at the same time.
 Because it dawned on me that I had not felt that way with Robert for years.”

-4. The vengeant type
+4. The revenge cheater

 Related Reading: 5 Confessions Of People Who Had Revenge Sex

 5. Emotional cheater is one of the types of cheaters